 Los Angeles and southern California infrastructure agencies are poised to set precedents in advancing water projects in one of the nation's largest and most drought-impacted metropolitan areas, with efforts underway that include an innovative ocean-based water desalination plant, officials told the ENR LA Infrastructure Forum on Nov.
 18.

-With the impending 2028 Olympic Games expected to also strain the region's transportation capabilities, officials are seek to secure public funding and contractor support for the construction mission—including small and diverse firms and a skilled craft, technical and management workforce to execute it.
+With the impending 2028 Olympic Games expected to also strain the region's transportation capabilities, officials are seeking to secure public funding and contractor support for the construction mission—including small and diverse firms and a skilled craft, technical and management workforce to execute it.

 As recent election results signal the federal government will see a shift in policy and funding priorities, “We have many federal grants right now that we're working to protect, [by ensuring] that we have agreements finalized and money secured, and that we're able to follow through with those dollars to deliver on the many projects that we have,” LA County Supervisor Holly Mitchell told the conference, sponsored by ENR and regional agency group InfrastructureLA.
 “Every municipality is looking to the federal government for help with infrastructure, so I hope members of Congress understand that’s the expectation of their constituents.
 Infrastructure shouldn't be a partisan issue.”